Aliloya-eng/sec-scripts/README.md

 * example:   `python PreScanner.py -url http://n1.example.test/ -domain example.test`

 ### <u>ScraperLoya</u>
-This tool is designed to read a web page and look for links inside it, then according to the provided depth, it will request a get request to each found link in the target domain and then do the same for the body of the responses.. and so on..
+This tool is designed to read a web page and extract all links from it.
+Then, according to the provided depth, it will request each of the found links and look for links in the body of the responses.. and so on..
 <br>
 ```
            *******************
 Welcome to *** ScraperLoya *** the customizable WebScraber
            *******************
-Welcome to ScraperLoya by Ali.W.Hassan.
-Please use it only for ethical purposes
-This script is currently under test - I would appreciate any advice/feedback/test results
-For test results please provide the command used along with the output received and any extra information/suggestions
-Contact Email: alihassan.courses@gmail.com

     -h              help
     -url            target url - please use the form: http://example.smth/
     -domain         domain in scope - single domain at a time